cubefs/cubefs/docs/source/quick-start-guide.rst

 Create Volume
 ^^^^^^^^^^^^^

-By decault, there are only a few data partitions allocated upon volume creation, and will be dynamically expanded according to actual usage.
+By default, there are only a few data partitions allocated upon volume creation, and will be dynamically expanded according to actual usage.

 .. code-block:: bash